 The Sec.
 6702 Frivolous Return Penalty

 The new Section 6702 is much longer.
-Section 6702 now provides a $5,000 penalty for filing a frivolous “tax return” and a $5,000 penalty for filing a frivolous “tax submission.”
+Section 6702 now provides a $5,000 penalty for filing a frivolous “tax return” and a $5,000 penalty for filing a frivolous “tax submission.” The tax submission language is broader than a tax return.

-New Section 6702(b)(2)(A) defines a “frivolous submission” as any request for a collection due process hearing or application for an installment agreement, offer in compromise, or taxpayer assistance order that the IRS deems to be frivolous and that the IRS sets out in a published list (the new Section 6702 does not take effect until the IRS publishes this magical list).
+New Section 6702(b)(2)(A) defines a “frivolous submission” as any request for a collection due process hearing or application for an installment agreement, offer in compromise, or taxpayer assistance order that the IRS deems to be frivolous and that the IRS sets out in a published list (the new Section 6702 does not take effect until the IRS publishes this list).
+Thus, the IRS gets to decide what documents count and when the document is frivolous.

-The new Section 6702 also provides that the “frivolous submission” penalty will not apply to taxpayers if they withdrawal their submission within 30 days after the IRS notifies the taxpayer that their submission was frivolous.
-This gives the IRS the authority to determine what is and what is not “frivolous.”
+This power is not unchecked, however.
+The new Section 6702 also provides that the “frivolous submission” penalty will not apply to taxpayers if they withdraw their submission within 30 days after the IRS notifies the taxpayer that their submission was frivolous.

-There may be instances where the IRS deems a collection due process, installment agreement or offer in compromise frivolous — even though submitted by the taxpayer in good faith.
-The question is how taxpayers are going to be able to convince the IRS of their good faith intent?
-This is particularly problematic since there is a wide range for many “submissions” that could easily be acceptable.
+There may be instances where the IRS deems a collection due process hearing request, installment agreement, or offer in compromise frivolous — even though submitted by the taxpayer in good faith.
+The question is how taxpayers are going to be able to convince the IRS of their good faith intent.
+This is particularly problematic since there is a wide range of many “submissions” that could easily be acceptable.
 We will have to wait for the IRS’ frivolous list to see how the IRS addresses this issue.

 Reducing the Penalty Amount

-This is a much different and pro-IRS standard than the “ordinary care” standard (for reasonable cause) that is employed with other IRS tax penalties and it does not include the hardship provisions that are associated with other penalties.
+This is a much different and pro-IRS standard than the “ordinary care” standard (for reasonable cause) that is employed with other IRS tax penalties.
+It should also be noted that the Code does not include the hardship provisions that are associated with other penalties.

 In 40 minutes, we'll teach you how to survive an IRS audit.